Resurrection Of Jesus

 Some skeptics speculate that Jesus fainted on the cross and staged his resurrection.
 However, this scenario seems unlikely.

 Jesus was severely beaten the night before his crucifixion, almost to the point of death.
 The next day, he was forced to drag his cross through Jerusalem until he collapsed from exhaustion.
 Then he hung on it for several hours in the hot sun before being speared.
-He was subsequently wrapped in burial cloth and entombed for three days without food or water.
+He was subsequently wrapped in a burial cloth and entombed for three days without food or water.

-Even if Jesus had fainted on the cross, his prior mistreatment, the spearing, and the subsequent lack of hydration and nourishment would have rendered him too weak to unravel his burial encasement, break the hardened seal around the massive stone blocking the tomb entrance, roll the stone away from the inside, and then surprise and overpower sixteen guards by himself.
+Even if Jesus had merely fainted on the cross, his prior mistreatment, the spearing, and the subsequent lack of hydration and nourishment would have rendered him too weak to unravel his burial encasement, break the hardened seal around the massive stone blocking his tomb entrance, roll the stone away from the inside, and then surprise and overpower sixteen guards by himself.

 Stolen Body Theory

 Stealing the body and promoting a myth that Jesus had risen from the dead would have exposed the disciples to ridicule and potential execution.
-So, plotting a comeback strategy on behalf of a dead leader based on an easily refutable lie was the last thing on their minds.

 Wrong Tomb Theory